visionmedia/masteringnode/chapters/fs.md

     console.log('file created with contents:');
     console.log(data);

-  It is advised to rather work using the asynchronous approach as the synchronous methods will cause the whole process to halt and wait for the operation to complete, this will block any incoming connections and any other events.
+  It is better to use the asynchronous approach on servers with a high load, as the synchronous methods will cause the whole process to halt and wait for the operation to complete.
+This will block any incoming connections and other events.

 ## File information